Inspection & Measurement Systems

 Inspection Method

 The setup is configured to perform an azimuthal scan from 40 to 70 degrees.
-The display and gain level are adjusted using a blank sample compared to a sample that includes the rejected defect.
+The display and gain level are adjusted using a representable calibration standard.

 The scan then performs one longitudinal scan about 2 mm (0.078 in.) over the weld on each side of the stiffeners.
 Data is displayed in real time and can be logged into a report sheet or marked directly on the part for immediate repair.